 In Lourdes, I was no longer a pilgrim and had put my worldly cynical hat back on.
 Since I am here, I thought I might as well have the full experience.
 I decided to get in the queue and enter one of the baths.
 I did.
 I sat on a chair after being submerged in the water.

 Then I tried to stand and nearly fell.
 One of the old guys steadied me and helped me sit again.
-At that point, I burst out crying.
-Some man my heads

 At that point, I burst out crying.
 I have no idea what happened there – but it appears like I did get the full experience.

 It has become easier over the years, though I am still not completely comfortable with crying.

 Sharing is Good

 My things are mine.
 That’s what it feels like in everyday life – ever vigilant to “things” being taken away.

 On the Camino, I shared what I had, plasters, disinfectant, threads, even money.
 The need to grasp eased.